 In 2008, leaders in the congenital muscle disease (CMD) community recognized the need for a new kind of resource that would serve everyone with a congenital-onset neuromuscular disorder.
 They envisioned a central hub that would offer affected individuals, their caregivers and families, the opportunity to contribute data about their disease journey in a way that would be meaningful to researchers working to identify treatments.

-At the same time, this resource would serve clinicians, researchers and industry with an interest in congenital muscle disease, allowing deidentified, aggregate access to a database of information provided by affected individuals and their families—information that could prove vital to advances in care and treatment.
-This resource would help connect these stakeholders, while providing them with resources never before available in one place.
+At the same time, this resource would serve clinicians, researchers and industry with an interest in congenital muscle disease, offering access to de-identified, aggregate data, provided by the affected community — data that would prove vital to advances in care optimization and the discovery of treatments.
+This resource would connect all CMD stakeholders, providing them with insights never before available in one place.

 Who We Are

-The data collected and information provided has been developed with the review, direction and advice of research and clinical experts, affected individuals and caregivers, and industry and government representatives in an effort to create a meaningful tool designed to drive the community toward treatments.
-Advisors contribute in many areas including reviewing educational materials, providing programmatic direction, advising on processes and procedures, and facilitating opportunities for outreach and collaboration.
+The data collected and information provided has been developed with the review, direction and advice of research and clinical experts, affected individuals and caregivers, and industry and government representatives, in an effort to create a meaningful tool designed to drive the community toward treatments.

-- Reghan Foley, MD, NINDS, NIH, Bethesda, Maryland
+- A. Reghan Foley MD, NINDS, NIH, Bethesda, Maryland

 - Cure CMD (registry administrator)

 - A Foundation Building Strength for Nemaline Myopathy